drivestudy/mermoz/README.md

 # Mermoz :airplane:
 Web crawler for multi-threaded computers

-# Examples
+## Examples

-## URL Parser
+### URL Parser

-One of the tool developped within the crawler is the URL parser.
+One of the tool developed within the crawler is the URL parser.
 You can compile the CLI example:
 ```
 $ make urlparser